Causes of Liver Cancer in Females

 Early detection through screening can save lives, as treatment is more effective in the early stages of the disease.

 Preventing liver cancer involves several key strategies.
-Knowing how to prevent liver cancer can drastically reduce your risk.
+Knowing how can liver cancer be prevented can drastically reduce your risk.
 Here are some effective preventive steps:

 • Vaccination: Hepatitis B vaccination is one of the most effective ways to prevent liver cancer caused by viral infections.